 The holidays and food go together like Christmas trees and ornaments.
 During the holiday season, it can be easy to get carried away with indulgences.
 Yet those extra cookies, pastries, beverages, and meals may add inches to the waistline and a toxic burden to the liver.

 To maintain your commitment to health without depriving yourself, focus on having at least two healthy meals each day.
-If you know you will be going out for a festive dinner, eat a breakfast and lunch loaded with fresh produce, fiber, and healthy fats.
+If you know you will be going to eat a hefty dinner, eat a breakfast and lunch loaded with fresh produce, fiber, and healthy fats.
 When your schedule boasts more than one food festivity in a day, decide ahead of time which venue will be your splurge.
 Then make healthful choices at the other by opting for veggies over crackers, berries rather than dessert, and hot tea instead of cocktails.

 5. Maintain a Regular Sleep Cycle